mtvjr/background-volume/README.md

 ## How to set the background volume as the DM

 1. Open the scene configuration menu.
-2. Adjust the "Background Volume" slider under the **Ambience and Atmosphere** heading.
+2. Adjust the "Background Volume" slider under the **Ambience and Atmosphere** tab.
 3. Click save.

 ![Visual Aid](images/slider.png)